 - Strength and Balance Exercises

 Are You Living Well?
-A variety of trusted programs are available to help individuals take charge of their health.
-Currently offered virtually, these free 6-week programs help participants learn how to manage their everyday health, feel better, be in control, and do the things they want to do.
+A variety of trusted programs are available to help individuals 18 and over take charge of their health.
+These free 6-week programs help participants learn how to manage their everyday health, feel better, be in control, and do the things they want to do.
 These programs are available in multiple languages, and for specific conditions such as diabetes, chronic pain, and cancer.
-Contact Jen Lee at 410-313-5940 or email [email protected] to learn about the multiple opportunities near you.
-To register online, click here.
+These programs are also encouraged for caretakers of individuals with chronic conditions.
+Contact Heather Sites at 410-313-3507 or email [email protected] to learn about the multiple opportunities near you.